Moses Embree Milner, also known as California Joe, was a mountain man, miner, and army scout.

-Moses Embree Milner, aka: California Joe (1829-1876) – Mountain man, miner, and army scout, Moses Milner was born in Stanford, Kentucky, on May 8, 1829.
-He left home when he was just 14-years-old and headed west to become a mountain man.
-He soon made his way to St. Louis, Missouri where he joined a party of fur trappers headed for Fort Laramie, Wyoming.
+Milner was born in Stanford, Kentucky, on May 8, 1829.
+He left home when he was just 14 years old and headed west to become a mountain man.
+He soon went to St. Louis, Missouri, where he joined a party of fur trappers headed for Fort Laramie, Wyoming.
 The youngest of the group, he would learn quickly.
-Just a year later, he would be with a group of American Fur Company trappers out of Fort Laramie when they tangled with Blackfoot warriors camped by the Powder River.
-In the battle, he was said to have killed three of the warriors.
+A year later, he would be with a group of American Fur Company trappers out of Fort Laramie when they tangled with Blackfoot warriors camped by the Powder River.
+He was said to have killed three of the warriors in the battle.

-The adventurous young man was described as a colorful character who was large in stature, with unkempt long-hair and a heavy red beard, who was usually sporting a black sombrero and a briar pipe in his mouth.
+The adventurous young man was described as a colorful character who was large in stature, with unkempt long hair and a heavy red beard, who usually had a black sombrero and a briar pipe in his mouth.
 Usually, he preferred riding a mule to a horse and was rarely without his plains rifle.
-He was an overly talkative and humorous story teller, had a penchant for drink, and would later be described, by none other than George Custer, as a “dingy-looking briarwood.”
+He was an overly talkative and humorous storyteller, had a penchant for drink, and would later be described, by none other than George Custer, as a “dingy-looking briarwood.”

 After the war, he was reportedly captured by Ute Indians in 1849 but soon escaped.
-Milner returned home on his 21st birthday, where he married 13-year-old Nancy Watts with whom he would have four children.
+Milner returned home on his 21st birthday, where he married 13-year-old Nancy Watts, with whom he would have four children.
 The couple honeymooned by crossing nearly 2,000 miles of prairie and mountains in a wagon trip to prospect for gold in California.
 Though he wouldn’t spend much time there, it was here that he earned the nickname of “California Joe.”
-He was moderately successful, and in 1853, established a 645-acre cattle ranch in near Corvallis, Oregon.
+He was moderately successful and, in 1853, established a 645-acre cattle ranch near Corvallis, Oregon.

-Domestic life, however, did not suit Milner, and leaving his wife to run the ranch he was soon off adventuring.
+Domestic life, however, did not suit Milner and leaving his wife to run the ranch, he was soon off adventuring.
 He first headed to Fort Vancouver on the Columbia River, where he met West Point graduate Lieutenant Philip H. Sheridan, who gave him a contract to supply wood for the fort.
-He then prospected in Washington and Montana before heading to the goldfields of Idaho.
-He soon filed a claim near Grangeville and built a log cabin at a spot he named Mount Idaho.
-Because of miners trekking through rough terrain between there and Florence, a gold rush boomtown, he Blazed the Milner Trail where he charged both men and animals a a toll of a dollar a head.
+He prospected in Washington and Montana before heading to the goldfields of Idaho.
+There, he filed a claim near Grangeville and built a log cabin at a spot he named Mount Idaho.
+Because of miners trekking through rough terrain between there and Florence, a gold rush boomtown, he Blazed the Milner Trail, where he charged both men and animals a toll of a dollar a head.

 Later, in February 1870, while guiding his old friend General Sheridan from Fort Arbuckle to Camp Wichita, he got so drunk that he had to be bundled into a wagon to complete the journey.
 Though Sheridan was furious, Joe retained his position.

-In the early 1870s, Milner returned to prospecting and ran a cattle ranch near Picoche, Nevada.
+In the early 1870s, Milner returned to prospecting and ran a cattle ranch near Pioche, Nevada.
 In 1875, he joined the Newton-Jenney expedition to confirm Custer’s reports of gold in the Black Hills of the Dakotas.
-They found gold and soon there was a flood of prospectors.
-This infuriated the Sioux Indians who had been promised protection of their sacred land and two years later, they would get their revenge at Little Big Horn.
+They found gold, and soon there was a flood of prospectors.
+This infuriated the Sioux Indians, who had been promised protection of their sacred land, and two years later, they would get their revenge at Little Big Horn.

-Afterwards, he staked out a home site near Rapid City, South Dakota, where he continued to act as a scout to both military expeditions and to civilian outfits.
-In May, 1876 he, along with Captain Jack Crawford and five other troops ambushed a party of Lakota Sioux, reportedly killing 15 out of a party of 23 warriors.
+Afterward, he staked out a home site near Rapid City, South Dakota, where he continued to act as a scout to both military expeditions and civilian outfits.
+In May 1876, he, along with Captain Jack Crawford and five other troops, ambushed a party of Lakota Sioux, reportedly killing 15 out of a party of 23 warriors.

-In the summer of 1876 he was in Deadwood, South Dakota at the same time that Bill Hickok was in residence.
-On the day Jack McCall murdered Wild Bill, Joe was out hunting Indians.
-Upon his return, he learned of Hickok’s death and, with rifle in hand, personally went looking for the murderer.
+In the summer of 1876, he was in Deadwood, South Dakota, while Bill Hickok was in residence.
+When Jack McCall murdered Wild Bill, Joe was out hunting Indians.
+Upon his return, he learned of Hickok’s death and, with a rifle in hand, personally went looking for the murderer.
 However, McCall had fled the vicinity.
-Only days before, Wild Bill had been heard to say that he had “two trusty friends: one is my six-shooter and the other is California Joe.”
+Only days before, Wild Bill had been heard saying he had “two trusty friends: one is my six-shooter, and the other is California Joe.”

-Other frontier characters California befriended during his life of adventure included Calamity Jane, Jim Bridger, Kit Carson and Buffalo Bill Cody, who would say of him “They needed not only a fearless, but a tried, wary, cunning, reliable guide, and California Joe was all of these.”
+Other frontier characters that he befriended during his life of adventure included Calamity Jane, Jim Bridger, Kit Carson, and Buffalo Bill Cody, who would say of him, “They needed not only a fearless but a tried, wary, cunning, reliable guide and California Joe was all of these.”